2023 Firestone Grand Prix of St. Petersburg: Race

 The race started at 12:30 PM ET on March 5, 2023.
 Romain Grosjean took pole position, the second pole of his IndyCar career, ahead of Andretti teammate Colton Herta.
 Grosjean led away from the start however the race was red flagged due to an incident involving Devlin DeFrancesco, who was launched into the air following contact with rookie Benjamin Pedersen.
 Grosjean would lead 31 laps, but retired on lap 71 following an incident with defending St. Petersburg race winner Scott McLaughlin.
 McLaughlin, who had just exited the pits in the lead of the race, attempted to defend against the charging Grosjean into turn 4, locking his cold rear tires.
-As a result, McLaughlin missed the apex of the corner and collided into Grosjean, sending them both into the barrier and ending Grosjean's race.
+As a result, McLaughlin missed the apex of the corner and collided into Grosjean, sending them both into the tire barrier and ending Grosjean's race.
 Arrow McLaren's Pato O'Ward would take over the lead of the race, however his engine briefly shut off exiting turn 14 due to a 'plenum backfire' allowing Chip Ganassi Racing's Marcus Ericsson through into the lead.
 Ericsson would hold onto the lead to take his 4th IndyCar victory, and his first since the 106th Running of the Indianapolis 500.
 O'Ward would finish 2nd, with Ericsson's teammate Scott Dixon finishing 3rd, ahead of Alexander Rossi and Callum Ilott, the latter scoring his career best IndyCar finish.
 Ganassi's Marcus Armstrong was the highest-finishing rookie in 11th, just ahead of Argentine newcomer Agustín Canapino for Juncos Hollinger Racing.